biojava/biojava.github.io/wiki/BioJava:CookBook:PDB:align.md

 ### Where is it being used ?

-The protein structure modules of BioJava3 are used on the RCSB PDB web site for the [Protein Comparison Tool](http://www.rcsb.org/pdb/workbench/workbench.do).
+The protein structure modules of BioJava are used on the RCSB PDB web site for the [Protein Comparison Tool](http://www.rcsb.org/pdb/workbench/workbench.do).